-The members of the Corporation of Telford College present the report and the audited financial statements of the College, incorporating the outturn of its subsidiary companies Shropshire College Management Limited, Shropshire College Hotel School Limited and Telford College Enterprises Limited for the year ended 31 July 2020.
+The members of the Corporation of Telford College present the report and the audited financial statements of the College for the year ended 31 July 2021.
+Subsidiary companies: Shropshire College Management Limited, Shropshire College Hotel School Limited, and Telford College Enterprises Limited were dissolved on 16/03/2021, 29/12/2020, and 16/03/2021 respectively.